learogue/csRNAseq_project/Tutorial/README.md

 ![Window 30](Images_tutorial/32.png)

-Here, program asks if you want to save the object with clusters to find markers.
+Here, the program asks if you want to save the object with clusters to find markers.

 ![Window 31](Images_tutorial/33.png)

-Here, program asks if you want to create others UMAPs (avoid to lauch at each time).
+The program asks if you want to create others UMAPs (avoid to lauch at each time).
 If yes, it remake precedent step.
-If no, finished the program
+If no, it finished the program.

 ![Window 32](Images_tutorial/34.png)